-Contracted by the EU Commission‘s DG CONNECT, Europe’s MediaLab as initiator and its consortium leader IDATE DigiWorld – plus three consultants – are carrying out a feasibility study for the European digital distribution of curated content, especially news, information of public interest and quality media content.
+Contracted by the EU Commission‘s DG CONNECT, Europe’s MediaLab as initiator and its consortium leader IDATE DigiWorld – plus three consultants – carried out a feasibility study for the European digital distribution of curated content, especially news, information of public interest and quality media content.

 This follows a competitive call for tenders: its official specifications were published here.
 What follows here is the MediaLab’s own ‘putting into perspective’, non-official.
-The context for this study will also be addressed at the ‘Media4Europe Summit’, on March 3rd, which is partly public.
+The study was also presented during the #Media4Europe Conference held in October 2021 and it will be presented at the NEWS Media Forum, organised by the European commission, on November 29.

 This content-sharing European platform is in line with a potential industrial strategy for the European news media sector and the EU’s Media Action Plan launched in 2020 by the Commission.
 There is a strong momentum to support a resilient democracy infrastructure, and a healthier media sector with more capacities to innovate.
 Rebalancing the media ecosystem is needed.
 This notably takes a clear vision for the media sector, and more cooperation, notably across borders.
 For example, exchanging data about quality content may help leverage its values on other platforms, and also increase related advertising revenue.